webprofusion/certify-docs/docs/features/certificate-advanced.md

 See [Certificate Signing Request](../guides/csr.md) for more information on CSR related options.

 ### Security (PFX Password)
 By default the app produce PFX file with a blank password.
-While this makes them more convenient to use in some situations, it is not secure if the file will be distributed to other locations etc. The password will be applied whn your certificate is next request/renewed.
-You can centrally manage the password (scu as updating the same password for many certificates) under *Settings > Stored Credentials*.
+While this makes them more convenient to use in some situations, it is not secure if the file will be distributed to other locations etc. The password will be applied when your certificate is next request/renewed.
+You can centrally manage the password (such as updating the same password for many certificates) under *Settings > Stored Credentials*.

 ## General Options